tarcinapp/entity-persistence-gateway-policies/policies/auth/routes/entityReactions/findChildrenEntityReactionsByReactionId/README.md

 	- Email is verified.
 	- The parent reaction is public and active.

-Parent Reaction Visibility (originalRecord) — at least one must hold:
+Parent Reaction Visibility (originalRecord): at least one must hold:
 - Caller owns the reaction and it is not passive (expired).
 - Reaction belongs to one of the caller's groups, the reaction is not passive, and the reaction is not private.
 - Reaction is public and active.